tymor22/tm-vec/README.md

 See the [pytorch](https://pytorch.org/) webpage for more details.

 # Models
-Download the model weights/config of the `Prot-T5-XL-UniRef50`:
+It is recommended to first download the `Prot-T5-XL-UniRef50` model weights.
+This can be done as follows.```
 ```
 mkdir Rostlab && cd "$_"
 wget https://zenodo.org/record/4644188/files/prot_t5_xl_uniref50.zip